 Capital allowances is a valuable tax relief for OMBs, and maximising any claims can help improve cash flow.
 Specific areas to review are as follows:

-For more details, see the Structures and buildings allowance g
+For more details, see the Super-deduction and special rate fi

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.